arifmia1129/Introduction-to-Programming-Language/README.md

 If we want to use any built-in functions of the C programming language then must be use header files on top.

 stdio.h -> stdio: Standard input output and .h means header file

+### Variables and data types
+If we want to store anything then need to declare variables.

+The mainly used data types in C programming language:
+1. int -> 101, -205, 5
+2. float -> 2.5, -10.45, 5.4
+3. char -> 'a', 'b', '@'
+4. bool -> true, false